Pedee people: History

-Precontact history
+Precontact

 The Pee Dee culture is an archaeological culture spanning 1000 to 1500 CE.
 It is divided into the Teal phase (1000–1200), Town Creek phase (1200–1400), and Leak phase (1400–1500).
 The Pee Dee were part of the South Appalachian Mississippian culture that developed in the region as early as 980 CE, extending into present-day North Carolina and Tennessee.
 They participated in a widespread trade network that stretched from Georgia to South Carolina, eastern Tennessee, and the mountain and Piedmont regions of North Carolina.

 The Pee Dee culture had developed as a distinct culture by 980 CE and thrived in the Pee Dee River region of present-day North and South Carolina during the pre-Columbian era.
 As an example, the Town Creek Indian Mound site in western North Carolina was occupied from about 1150 to 1400 CE.

 Town Creek Indian Mound in Montgomery County, North Carolina is a proto-historic Pee Dee culture site.
 Extensive archeological research for 50 years since 1937 at the Town Creek Indian Mound and village site in western North Carolina near the border with South Carolina has provided insights into their culture.
 The mound and village site has been designated as a National Historic Landmark.